dlekkas/paging-over-rdma/background.md

 size of the block must be a multiple of the size of the sector.
 Additionally, the block size must not exceed the size of a page.

+### What is a virtual block device?
+A virtual block device is a block device that is exposed by the Linux kernel when an operation is performed.
+Almost all the operations on a physical block device can be performed on a virtual block device.

 ### How is block I/O represented in the kernel?
 The basic container for block I/O within the kernel is the `bio` structure, which is defined in `<linux/blk_types.h>`.
 This structure represents block I/O